sobaau/WeatherApp/ReadMe.md

 # WeatherApp

 A Basic WeatherApp to fetch weather information from a backend API.
+Refreshing the list can be done via swipe down to refresh or the refresh button if no data is present.

 ## Libraries used
 * androidx.room:room-compiler